aryxs3m/laravel-hoas/README.md

 Configuring [Laravel command scheduling](https://laravel.com/docs/10.x/scheduling) is **required** for this package to work.
 This package does everything else for you.

-The scheduler calls the `hoas:listener` command every minute.
-This command receives the MQTT messages from Home Assistant.
-Also, this command publishes your devices and entities.
+The scheduler calls the `hoas:listener` add `hoas:update-calculated-entities` command every minute.